top of page

 Inclusive.
 Authentic.
 Technical.

 It’s who we are.
 GOKiC started in 2016 in Seattle when a group of friends saw an opportunity to strengthen their communities and impact children’s lives.
 We believe engineering education can help kids of color reach their full potential.
-We use integrated curriculums that teach computer science and robotics alongside gender and racial equality.
+We use integrated curricula that teaches computer science and robotics alongside gender and racial equality.
 We are driven to close the digital literacy gap through intersectional STEM education.

 Strategic Plan